kuglerh/BREIN/readME.txt

+How to build and run NAE:

+Dependencies:
-requires Java and NuSMV to be on the path
+NAE requires both the java SDK and NuSMV to be on the path.
+It was tested using java version 1.8.0_144 and NuSMV-2.6.0.

-Building NAE:
+Building:
-navigate to the directory containng this readME.
-Type: javac NAE\*.java validate\*.java jar cvfm NAE.jar NAE\manifest.txt NAE\*.class validate\*.class
+to build NAE type the following two commands from within the NetworkAnalysisEngine directory: javac NAE\*.java validate\*.java jar cvfm NAE.jar NAE\manifest.txt NAE\*.class validate\*.class

 This creates a file named "NAE.jar"

-Running NAE:
+Running:
-navigate to the same directory as before and type: java -jar NAE.jar  <solution limit> <model file path> <observation file path> <mode>
+The following is the syntax for running NAE from the command line assuming we are in the  NetworkAnalysisEngine  directory: java -jar NAE.jar  <solution limit> <model file path> <observation file path> <mode>

 <Solution limit> is the number of solutions to search for
 <model file path> is a path to a model file ending in .net
 <observation file path> is a path to a spec file ending in .spec or .cltspec or .ltlspec
 <mode> is the mode of encoding in NuSMV.
 Current modes are:
-    time_step for use with .spec files,
+    time_step:                     for use with .spec files,
-    temporal_logic_bmc for use with .ctlspec and .ltlspec files to run the SAT solver with bounded model checking temporal_logic_bdd for use with .ctlspec and .ltlspec files to use the BDD algorithms for verification ctl currently under development, but theoritcally more optomized for .ctlspec files
+    temporal_logic_bmc:      for use with .ctlspec and .ltlspec files to run the SAT solver with bounded model checking
+    temporal_logic_bdd:       for use with .ctlspec and .ltlspec files to use the BDD algorithms for verification
+    ctl:                                currently under development, but theoritcally more optomized for .ctlspec files

 additionally there are optional arguments, which, if specified, must be after the 4 required arguments.
 They are:
 -v to perform validation on solutions
 -bmc <length> to specify the bounds of bmc.
 Default is 20.

-Specific details on running the test models:
+Validation is currently only supported on solutions from time_step mode.

+Test models:
-models under the directory testModels are valid RE:IN models that NAE can run under time_step mode.
-To run them:
+The test models in the testModels directory are meant to be run in time_step mode.
+Many of the included examples outperformed RE:IN on benchmarks.

-java -jar NAE.jar 100 TestModels\toy_model\model.net TestModels\toy_model\observations.spec time_step
-java -jar NAE.jar 1 TestModels\minimal_pl\model.net TestModels\minimal_pl\observations.spec time_step
-java -jar NAE.jar 1 TestModels\pluripotency_model\model.net TestModels\pluripotency_model\observation.spec time_step
-java -jar NAE.jar 1 TestModels\pluripotency_modified\model.net TestModels\pluripotency_modified\observations.spec time_step
-java -jar NAE.jar 10 TestModels\myloid_model\model.net TestModels\myloid_model\observations.spec time_step
-java -jar NAE.jar 10 TestModels\pluripotency_model10\model.net TestModels\pluripotency_model10\observation.spec time_step
-NOTE: add -v to perform validation, but leave it out when running benchmarks.

-models in the CTL directory should be run as follows: java -jar NAE.jar 100 CTL\toy_model_ctl\model.net CTL\toy_model_ctl\observations.ctlspec temporal_logic_bdd java -jar NAE.jar 25 CTL\asyncMultiplePathExample\model.net CTL\asyncMultiplePathExample\observations.ctlspec temporal_logic_bdd

-NOTE:validation is not supported in this mode
+The test models in the CTL directory are meant to be run in temporal_logic_bdd mode (NuSMV does not support BMC based verification of CTL).
+One of the models included demonstrates the usefulness of  CTL for asyncranous models, and is able to specify constraints on different possible paths that the non-deterministic asyncranous model can take.

-models in LTL directory can be run in 2 ways, either in temporal_logic_bdd mode or temporal_logic_bmc mode:
+The test models in the LTL directory can be run in either temporal_logic_bdd mode or temporal_logic_bmc mode, although the latter generally performs better than the former.

-java -jar NAE.jar 100 LTL\toy_model_ltl\model.net LTL\toy_model_ltl\observations.ltlspec temporal_logic_bdd
-java -jar NAE.jar 100 LTL\toy_model_ltl\model.net LTL\toy_model_ltl\observations.ltlspec temporal_logic_bmc -bmc 20
-java -jar NAE.jar 10 LTL\pluripotency10_ltl\model.net LTL\pluripotency10_ltl\observation.ltlspec temporal_logic_bmc
-java -jar NAE.jar 25 LTL\ComplexLTLExample\model.net LTL\ComplexLTLExample\observation.ltlspec temporal_logic_bmc

-NOTE:validation is not supported in this mode

-Advantages of NAE:
-1) Speed.
-Compare Benchmarks of NAE to RE:IN on the time_step models

-2) Expressivness.
-This comes with 2 benefits.

-1) In some cases, translating a time-step spec into its equivalent temporal logic form  can result in a speed up.
-See transaltion of toy model into LTL/CTL for an idea of how such a translation looks.
-Compare: java -jar NAE.jar 10 TestModels\pluripotency_model10\model.net TestModels\pluripotency_model10\observation.spec time_step java -jar NAE.jar 10 LTL\pluripotency10_ltl\model.net LTL\pluripotency10_ltl\observation.ltlspec temporal_logic_bmc Also compare to RE:IN

-2) Can express specs not possible in RE:IN.
-LTL and CTL have overlap, but are different in expressive power, and bot hare useful.

-Example of LTL expressivness:
-java -jar NAE.jar 25 LTL\ComplexLTLExample\model.net LTL\ComplexLTLExample\observation.ltlspec temporal_logic_bmc

-This model contains complex LTL statements, such as seeing if a predicate will ever hold in the future, ensuring that a predicate is true until a second one holds, and that ine predicate frees a second one, seeing a property always holds, or only holds once.

-Example of CTL expressivness.
-CTLs benefits really shine when verifying async models, where things are not deterministic.
-Since CTL can look at different branches, we can use it to ensure that a given async concrete model can potentially satisfy different contradictory conditions.
-For example, we can asertain that experiment N can theoretically stabilize at state A and can theoretically stabilize at state B. java -jar NAE.jar 25 CTL\asyncMultiplePathExample\model.net CTL\asyncMultiplePathExample\observations.ctlspec temporal_logic_bdd
+Included is a model that demonstrate the complex specifications LTL is capable of, as well as models that demonstrate how translation of RE:IN time-step style specs into LTL can sometimes result in a performance boost (contrast the pluripotency_model10 under timestep mode with its LTL translation pluripotency10_ltl).

+Evaluating the tool:
+Included in the NetworkAnalysisEngine directory is a bash script named test that builds the tool and runs all of the test models under various parameters, printing the results and providing benchmarks.
+Please note that some of the very large models take up alot of memory and may not run properly if the virtual machine has less than 10 GB of memory.
+Make sure the terminal window is opened to fullscreen for proper formatting. the bash script should be run by invoking:
+> bash test